databrary/design/curation/ingest_workflows/staff_ingest.md

 # Internal Workflow

-This section outlines the procedures for taking in already completed datasets should be ingested separately from Upload-As-You-Go.
-This set of procedures only takes place after we have conducted the contributor preparedness survey [see: Databrary Contributor Preparedness Survey](https://github.com/databrary/teamdocs/blob/master/curation/databrary_contributor_survey.md)
+This section outlines the procedures for taking in already completed datasets or bulk uploads of video data and metadata that should be ingested separately from Upload-As-You-Go.

 [Assess Data](#assess_data)